 When we spoke, Ravenscroft had just filmed Kissing the Gunner’s Daughter, the very last Rendell story featuring Wexford and Burden, which will be shown in mid-November.
 “I have mixed feelings - obviously a great sadness, but also excitement because I have no plans, nothing up my sleeve!”
 Far from finding that prospect daunting, he was looking forward to doing a greater variety of work and hankering, especially for the stage.
 “The last I did was Twelfth Night for Kenneth Branagh’s Renaissance Theatre Company five years ago.
 I’d love to do more,” he says.

 He was also cherishing spending more time with his wife Caroline, a theatre director, and grown-up son Jack, at their home in Manchester.
 During the making of the Ruth Rendell Mysteries, he saw little of his family.
 “We would finish one story and immediately move on to the next, which was quite hard,” he says.
 “To be at home is a holiday in itself … so that will be terrific.”

-Christopher nearly became a solicitor but opted for the theatre instead and made his TV debut in 1974 in John Halifax, Gentleman; he was also in several other series including Crown Court.
-And there was one other TV appearance he holds dear: a 1978 part in Coronation Street.
+Christopher nearly became a solicitor but opted for the theatre instead.
+He made his TV debut in 1974 in John Halifax, Gentleman and was also in several other series including Crown Court.
+And there was one other TV appearance he holds dear, a 1978 part in Coronation Street.
 His role?
 A policeman.